Top 4 Remote Control Cat Toy Picks for Your Feline Friend

 Below you’ll find a carefully selected set of remote control and electronic motion toys.
-They vary in style and intensity, from a flapping bird you steer to 2‑speed rolling balls that zip and zigzag.
-All six picks are purposefully different so you can match them to your cat’s energy level and your home setup.
+They vary in style and intensity, and all four picks are purposefully different so you can match them to your cat’s energy level and your home setup.

 Disclaimer: This article contains affiliate links.
 We may make a small commission from any purchase made through these links at no additional cost to you.